 Discover Tonle Sap Lake by Boat to Floating Village and Siem Reap City Tour

-Kampong Phluk Floating Village - The village is also home to a mangrove forest, which adds to its natural beauty.
+Kampong Phluk Floating Village - The village is also home to a mangrove forest, adding to its natural beauty.
 Nearby attractions worth exploring include the famous Tonle Sap Lake and the vibrant city of Siem Reap.
 Kampong Phluk Floating Village is a truly unforgettable experience that should not be missed.

 Artisans Angkor - Artisans Angkor is a Cambodian social business creating job opportunities for young people in rural areas while reviving traditional Khmer craftsmanship.
 The organization was founded in 1992.